tarantool/doc/doc/2.2/book/box/box_space.rst

         fragments of a field, deleting or inserting a field.
 Multiple operations can be combined in a single update request, and in this case they are performed atomically and sequentially.
-Each operation requires specification of a field number.
+Each operation requires specification of a field identifier, which is usually a number.
 When multiple operations are present, the field number for each operation is assumed to be relative to the most recent state of the tuple, that is, as if all previous operations in a multi-operation update have already been